Face to Face: A Live Recording

-Face to Face: A Live Recording is a live album by Steve Harley & Cockney Rebel, which was released by EMI in 1977.
+Face to Face: A Live Recording is a live album by Steve Harley & Cockney Rebel, released by EMI on 8 July 1977.
 It was produced by Steve Harley and Tony Clark.

 Background

 Following the release of their sixth studio album Love's a Prima Donna, Steve Harley & Cockney Rebel embarked on an eight-date UK tour in December 1976.
 For the tour, Jo Partridge replaced guitarist Jim Cregan, who had left the band after the recording of Love's a Prima Donna to join Rod Stewart's touring band.
 Speaking to Melody Maker in 1977, Harley said of the tour, "We did eight concerts and every night was great.
 I'm not just saying that.
 Jimmy had left to join Rod Stewart's band and Jo Partridge brought new energy.
 It was our fourth major tour and the fans were on my side from the word go.
 They're a great audience.
 It was the best concert tour I've done in my life.
 I've never enjoyed playing so much in my career."

 Prior to the tour, Harley decided to have some of the concerts recorded for a potential live album release.
 The concerts at London's Hammersmith Odeon, Birmingham Odeon, Glasgow Apollo and Newcastle City Hall were recorded using the mobile recording studios RAK Mobile and La Maison Rouge.
 On 12 February 1977, the band played a one-off charity concert at the London Rainbow in aid of the homeless in Northern Ireland, and this show was also recorded.
 A few days ahead of the Rainbow show, Harley told Melody Maker that he was in the process of listening to the tracks recorded on the December tour.
 Over the following weeks, Harley worked on mixing the recordings and selecting the best tracks, with Tony Clark serving as the engineer and co-producer.
 The tracks were mixed at both Abbey Road Studios and Air Studios in London, and were later mastered by Ken Perry at Capitol Studios in Los Angeles.